dlang-tour/core/public/content/en/basics.md

 # Memory

-D is a system programming language and thus allows to manually manage and mess up *your* memory.
-Nevertheless D uses a *garbage collector* per default to free up unused memory.
+D is a system programming language and thus allows to manually manage and mess up your memory.
+Nevertheless D uses a *garbage collector* per default to free unused memory.

 D provides pointer types `T*` like in C: